Ben 10: Omniverse (video game)

-Ben 10: Omniverse is an action video game based on the American animated action-comedy series of the same name.
+Ben 10: Omniverse is an action video game based on the American animated series of the same name.
 The game was published by D3 Publisher in North America and Namco Bandai Games in Europe and Australia.
 It was released in November 2012 for PlayStation 3, Xbox 360, Nintendo DS, Nintendo 3DS, Wii, and Wii U.

-The game was praised for its graphics, but was criticized for its lack of difficulty and of changes in gameplay.
+The game was praised for its graphics but was criticized for its lack of difficulty and of changes in gameplay.
 It is also available for digital download from the Nintendo eShop on the Wii U, the PlayStation Store for PS3 and Xbox Live Arcade for Xbox 360 in North America and Europe on December 11, 2012.
-A sequel, intitled Ben 10: Omniverse 2, was released in November 2013.
+A sequel, titled Ben 10: Omniverse 2, was released in November 2013.